Our Financial Peace Journey: November 2016

 - weekly FPU updates

-I have to admit that we didn’t do such a good job with staying on track with our November budget.
+I have to admit that we didn’t do such a good job of staying on track with our November budget.
 It’s not much of an excuse, but being crazy busy at work isn’t good for tracking our expenses.
 I’m embarrassed to admit that our checkbook hasn’t been balanced in three weeks, and we haven’t tracked our expenses this month either.

 I also didn’t have time to meal plan or grocery shop much, which means that we ate out way more frequently than we should have given that we’re trying to get out of debt.